 - The HSSS does not assess positive stereotypes nor does it assess all possible negative stereotypes that some persons may have about help seekers.
-There are reasons for this (see Hammer & Vogel, in press).
+There are reasons for this (see Hammer & Vogel, 2017).

 - The HSSS assesses stereotypes about people who seek help from a psychologist, specifically.
 It is possible that stereotypes about people who seek help from other mental health professionals (e.g., counselors, social workers, psychiatrists) may be similar or different than the stereotypes about people who seek help from a psychologist.
 Therefore, further testing is needed to determine whether or not it is appropriate to “adapt” the HSSS so that it can assess stereotypes about people who seek help from mental health professionals as a whole or other specific mental health professionals.
 Researchers who wish to adapt the HSSS in this fashion should be aware that best practices demand that the psychometric properties of such an adapted HSSS be investigated PRIOR to the adapted instrument being used to answer other research questions.

 How do I obtain a copy of the HSSS?